 To participate in this course, students should be familiar with computers and have an understanding of how to use a text editor for programming.

-The delivery format for this course has changed from in-person/in-class to ONLINE DELIVERY.
-For any inquiries regarding this course, please contact firstname.lastname@example.org.
+This course is guaranteed to run regardless of enrolment, as it is combined with another CRN.
+No class on Thursday, September 30th (National Day for Truth and Reconciliation) or on Thursday, November 11th (Remembrance Day).
+For any inquiries regarding this course, please contact Katie Howard at email@example.com.
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 contact us with your comments or questions.

-The delivery format for this course has changed from in-person/in-class to ONLINE DELIVERY.
-For any inquiries regarding this course, please contact Katie Howard at email@example.com.
+For any inquiries regarding this course, please contact firstname.lastname@example.org.
 Note: BCIT reserves the right to cancel courses.
-In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion, the student will be able to: